 If you have high blood pressure, high cholesterol, or a history of heart problems, you have a higher risk of heart attack and stroke.
-You can lower your risk by making this small change -- at each meal, choose foods that are healthy for your heart.
+You can lower your risk by making this small change: At each meal, choose foods that are good for your heart.

-Eat more legumes (beans), seeds, and nuts.
-Your weekly target: 4 servings of either nuts, seeds, or legumes such as black beans, garbanzos or lentils.
+Eat more beans, legumes (like lentils), seeds, and nuts.
+Your weekly target: 4 servings of either nuts, seeds, or legumes such as black beans, garbanzos (also called chickpeas), or lentils.

 Feed your body regularly.
 When you skip a meal, you’re more likely to overeat later.
 For some people, eating 5 to 6 mini-meals works best to limit calories, help control blood sugars, and regulate metabolism.
 For others, 3 meals a day works better, since extra meals can trigger overeating.
 See which approach works for you.

 Experiment with new flavors.
 Try using dried herbs and spices instead of salt, which can drive up your blood pressure.
 For chicken, try using rosemary, garlic, or sage.
 For fish, try dill or tarragon.
-Try vinegars – from balsamic to rice vinegar, to add zest to ho-hum food.
+Vinegars are another way to liven up ho-hum food.